luxint/wisp-newlisp/README.md

 empty lines within a function definition.

 You can add inline comments like in newlisp, but whole line comments should start at position 0 and are not allowed within a function.
-You can stil use parenthesis inline but they should balanced per line.
+You can stil use parentheses inline but they should balanced per line.

-You can also use dots (.) inline as left parens but always in combination with colons (:)
+You can also use dots (.) inline as right parenthesis but always in combination with colons (:)

 Multi line strings/quoted expressions are not (yet) supported, put them on one line.